StefH/WebJobs.Extensions.Ftp/doc/part1.md

  -  Define a class that extends from `Attribute`.
 This class represents our attribute class.
 We define all the parameters and configuration values for our trigger.
 In our case, we define connection string and Ftp channels.

  -  Define a class that implements the interface `IListener`.
-This class contains the logic to connect to our external event source and wait for events.
-In our case, we will connect to the Ftp server and look for incoming messages.
-The IListener interface has the following functions:
+This class contains the logic to connect to the Ftp server and wait for new Ftp Files.

+    The `IListener` interface has the following functions:
      - *StartAsync*:- The system calls this function to start our listener.
 This function returns one Task object that completes when our listener successfully started.
      - *StopAsync*:- The system calls this function to stop our listener.
 This function returns one Task object that completes when the listener completely stopped.
      - *Cancel*:- The system calls this function to cancel any ongoing listen operation.